bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 distribution and that the multiplicity satisfies our observed measurement -- the average value of the observations (e.g. temperature).

-Since we wish to find the maximum under constraints, we'll use `Lagrange multipliers <link://slug/lagrange-multipliers>`__.
+Since we wish to find a maximum under constraints, we'll use `Lagrange multipliers <link://slug/lagrange-multipliers>`__.
 Recall that we can set up the Lagrangian as: